monsonite/MINT-Documentation/All_Chapters.md

 This chapter will further explore the MINT interpreter introducing the basic concepts and how the MINT interpreter works.

 Chapters 3 to 9 will introduce the basic language a few commands at a time.
+Each chapter includes code examples that illustrate the use of the language.

 Chapter 10 will introduce the extended language commands.

 At the end of this document is a Glossary of all the commands used in MINT.
-Each chapter has an excerpt from the Glossary to summarise the commands that h=ave been discussed in that chapter.
+Each chapter has an excerpt from the Glossary to summarise the commands that have been discussed in that chapter.

 Like other small interpreted languages, the intention of MINT is to create a 16-bit virtual machine by combining the mostly 8-bit operations available on the Z80, to provide 16-bit integer arithmetic and variable handling.